-However, there is great uncertainty in the magnitude, nature and collective impact of these changes.
-This uncertainty, perhaps even more so than the changes themselves, presents a profound challenge to society's capacity for adaptation and resilience.
+Our natural environment is continuously changing; in its temperature and climate, ecosystems and landscapes, ice sheets and sea level.
+Human activity is dramatically altering our natural environment and there is great uncertainty around the scale and impact of these changes.
+This presents a profound challenge to society's capacity for adaptation and resilience.

 Global change research focuses on the following areas: